harvey298/seer-tf2/README.md

 This is the TF2 version (Not ready!)

 ## Why
-I saw the work done by MegaScatterBomb (https://github.com/megascatterbomb/MegaAntiCheat), and decided to port and open-source my Seer anti-cheat, originally developed for Minecraft.
+I saw the work done by [MegaScatterBomb](https://github.com/megascatterbomb), and decided to port and open-source my Seer anti-cheat, originally developed for Minecraft.

 ## I wanna run this NOW!
 Please Don't!
 Seer is a massive machine learning model, I've attempted to scale it down in the TF2 version